bit-broker/website/content/en/docs/consumer/entity.md

 curl http://bbk-consumer:8003/v1/entity
 ```

-This will return an empty JSON array as follows:
+This will return a JSON array as follows:

 ```js
 [